- Stanford Law School, J.S.D., 1993

 The recipient of a doctorate in law from Stanford University and a law degree from Osgoode Hall Law School, Michael has taught at the University of Toronto and Osgoode Hall Law Schools, presented at the National Judicial Institute, the National Academy of Arbitrators and the Law Society of Ontario, and published in leading law journals.

-Michael is recognized as a Leading Practitioner in Employment and Labour Law in the Canadian Legal Lexpert directory, is rated by his peers as one of the “Best Lawyers in Canada” in Labour & Employment Law, and is rated in the top band by Chambers and Partners, which notes that he is “a leading practitioner with an impressive track record.”
+Michael is recognized as a Leading Practitioner in Employment and Labour Law in the Canadian Legal Lexpert directory, is rated by his peers as one of the “Best Lawyers in Canada” in Labour & Employment Law, and is rated in the top band by Chambers and Partners, which notes that he is a “spectacular” lawyer.

 Recent Representative Work